2016 Honda Pilot Cargo Comparison to 3-Row SUVs

 The 2015 Toyota Highlander has less cargo space and passenger volume than the 2016 Honda Pilot.
 The Pilot has 25.3 more cubic feet of overall cargo space with the second and third row seats folded down.
 The Pilot has 8 more cubic feet of passenger space.
 Both vehicles seat eight and have 60/40-split, second row seats.

-Call Fisher Honda in Boulder, Colo., at 303-245-6417 for updates on the the arrival of the 2016 Honda Pilot and to see the 2016 Honda Pilot cargo comparison in person!
-View our inventory of the 2015 Honda Pilot.
+Call Fisher Honda in Boulder, Colo., at 303-245-6417 for updates on the the arrival of the NEW 2024 Honda Pilot and to see the 2024 Honda Pilot cargo comparison in person!
+View our 2023 Honda Pilot Inventory.